john-azzaro/Study-Node-Web-Servers/README.md

 --------
 <dd>

 Express would take the overall win vs raw HTTP Node.js when it comes to creating a http server.
-Not only does express provide an abstraction layer above the raw http module making it *much* easier to work with, the benefits of having a wide variety of middleware, etc. vs. raw HTTP Node.js make the process much more simplified to streamlined.
-And not to disparage the venerable raw HTTP server over express, but it does have an inherent "spaghetti"-esque structure which I've tried to avoid.
+Not only does express provide an abstraction layer above the raw http module making it *much* easier to work with, the benefits of having a wide variety of middleware, etc. vs. raw HTTP Node.js make the process much more simplified and streamlined when developing an app.
+Also, express has a less"spaghetti"-esque code structure in comparison to express.

-Speaking of complexity, here's a comparison between using raw HTTP and express that shows how much more concise express is at doing the exact same thing.
+To illustrate the type of complexity complexity im refering to, I created two basic servers with a GET route.
+Both servers do the same thing (i.e. send a response "Hello world!").

-"Hello world!" using raw HTTP server with Node.js:
+"Hello world!" using HTTP server with Node.js:
 ```JavaScript
     const http = require('http');